achl93/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+The original forked repository contains the starter code for this project.
+To complete this app, I utilized various front-end skills and technologies such as HTML, CSS, JS, jQuery & AJAX while also implementing new features in the back-end which consisted of Node, Express and MongoDB.

+## Stretch features
+- Rewrote styles in SASS
+- Implemented a 'Like' function

 ## Getting Started